-If you're going to leave your festoon lights outside permanently, and some of the festoon light spans you want to run are over 5 meters, then it's a great idea to use a wire hanging kit.
+If you'll leave your festoon lights outside permanently, and some of the festoon light spans you want to run are over 5 meters, then using a wire hanging kit is a great idea.

-Because when you hang festoon lights outdoors they cop a beating from the weather, wind, or pesky children kicking balls.
+Because when you hang festoon lights outdoors, they cop a beating from the weather, wind, or pesky children kicking balls.
 And the last thing you want is for your festoon lights to come crashing down, smash, explode, and shatter.
-What's more, you don't want the festoon light cable to break.
+Moreover, you don't want the festoon light cable to break.

-Even if you've got a covered patio area or garden space, it's a great idea to have multiple points of attachment for your festoon lights, so your light bulbs stay safe.
+Even if you've got a covered patio area or garden space, having multiple attachment points for your festoon lights is a great idea so your light bulbs stay safe.

 - Access The Area You Want To Hang Your Festoon Lights

-The first thing you’ll want to do with beer in hand is, go take a look at the area you want to hang your Festoon Lights.
+The first thing you’ll want to do with beer in hand is look at the area where you want to hang your Festoon Lights.

-Are you attaching to an existing structure like timber, brick, concrete, poles, or tress?
+Are you attaching to an existing structure like timber, brick, concrete, poles, or trees?

 Here's why this is important:

-If you're attaching to concrete or brink you'll need a wall plug to hold an eye-screw in place.
-Or maybe you'll use some type of Dyna-bolt.
+If you're attaching to concrete or brink, you'll need a wall plug to hold an eye screw in place.
+Or maybe you'll use some Dyna-bolt.

-The string light suspension kit we have has wall plugs for when you want to attach the 40mm eye-screws to brick or concrete.
-If you're attaching to timber, you simply drill a small pilot hole, then screw the eye-screw in.
+Our string light suspension kit has wall plugs for attaching the 40mm eye screws to brick or concrete.
+If you're attaching to timber, you drill a small pilot hole, then screw the eye-screw in.

 Don't hang festoon lights off anything that may fall over.

-What pattern do you want to hang lights?
+What pattern do you want to hang lights on?

-When it comes to hanging festoon lights there's a few different patterns you can hang your lights in.
+When it comes to hanging festoon lights, there are a few different patterns you can hang your lights in.